 Toad Gully Growers supplied millions of Paulownia seedlings to plantation projects worldwide over 30 years.
 The motivation was to assist the climate change problem as Paulownia have the potential for rapid growth and carbon sequestration and will regenerate from the stump when harvested for timber.
 Some projects were successful, but many were not.

 We have come to believe Paulownia are not well matched to corporate forestry.
 The main reasons for failure have been poor site selection, both in terms of soil type and climatic conditions and poor or insufficient management.
 Greed has played a large part.
 Often investors have been duped into funding plantations, but insufficient funding has been put into the plantation management and rather has gone to those running the schemes.

 Paulownia is a deciduous tree from east Asia, predominately China.
 The regions Paulownia grow in naturally have good summer rainfall and generally drier cold winter months.
 This means there are limited regions in Australia suited to the growth of Paulownia.

 Paulownia require freely draining fertile soil.
 They have the potential for amazingly fast growth under the correct conditions but need a lot of water and nutrition during spring to autumn to achieve this fast growth.
-They are prone to fatal root rot if the water level rises above 1m for more than 3 days, especially in a wet winter when they are dormant, so the soil should be mounded if it is not naturally well drained.
+They are prone to fatal root rot if the water table rises above 1m below the soil surface for more than 3 days, especially in a wet winter when they are dormant, so the soil should be mounded if it is not naturally well drained.
 Under preferable care, Paulownia grow almost fast enough to watch, so you are quickly rewarded for your efforts!

 Toad Gully Growers supply Paulownia Headstarters™, small bare root plants, during spring and summer.
 Headstarters™ are bare-root Paulownia trees with trimmed trunks.
 They are ready to plant in the ground and will regenerate a new trunk rapidly with warm weather and correct management.